What is AI Builder for Microsoft Power Platform?

 Immediate thoughts about AI often include concerns about the level of complexity combined with uncertainty about how AI technology can be beneficially used within an organisation.

 Relatively few organisations have data scientists or pro-developers on hand so this new solution aims to place AI solutions within the reach of business users with the same no-code / low-code capabilities that has driven widespread adoption of PowerApps.
+These can be built by a Microsoft Power Platform Partner or are now easier than ever to create in house.

 Build in PowerApps